VACCUM DRYING OF WOOD

-- Heating methodology: Heating process is achieved through steam heat exchangers and pipes of various sizes.
-In few cases electricity and gas is also used for heating.
+- Heating methodology: the Heating process is achieved through steam heat exchangers and pipes of various sizes.
+In few cases, electricity and gases are also used for heating.

 - Humidity control: Humidity can be controlled in a kiln with help of introducing steam into the kiln through steam spray pipe.
-In order to limit the control of humidity, a proper ventilation system is built .
-There is ventilation system in all kinds of klin’
+In order to limit the control of humidity, a proper ventilation system is built.
+There is ventilation system in all kinds of kiln’

 - Air circulation: Air circulation is achieved through means of fans or blowers which may be installed inside and outside the kiln.
 Air circulation is important to carry heat and moisture away from the load.

 Under this method, wood is dried in an installed structure wherein temperature is about 200oF and humidity is controlled with the help of vent and steam spray.
 Air circulation achieved by fans with high velocities.